 The Pictorial History (available in PDF only) includes a brief overview followed by eight chapters that outline the development and evolution of the Institute and its predecessors using archival images and brief narrative captions.

-The entire book can be downloaded for free by clicking the link above.
+The entire book can be downloaded for free by clicking the picture or the link above.